The Village of La Caleta

+The town may be small but they can throw a big party!
 In honor of the Virgen del Carmen (the patron saint of fishermen), a fiery fiesta is held every year in the small town of La Caleta.

 The local fishermen decorate their small boats with colorful garlands of flowers and set sail from La Caleta in an explosion of cheers and fireworks.

 There are no hotels in La Caleta, but we recommend Hotel Miba as it is located just off the highway and has easy access to all areas of Salobreña.
 It sits just between Salobreña and La Caleta with amazing views of both, as well as the surrounding farmland and the sea.

 La Caleta, in the Costa Tropical, is located on the Mediterranean coast of Spain in the Andalucia (Andalus) region.
 It lies just a few minutes west of Salobreña and east of the cities of Motril and Almuñécar along the N-340 highway.
 It is just an hour drive from the cities of Granada and Malaga.

 La Caleta is easily accessible by the main A-7 highway or the N-340 coastal road.
 It is a municipality of the town of Salobreña.